minhanhvu/minhanhvu/README.md

 - 👯 applying MVP mindset to get things done and accelerate learning

 ### Random
-- Me and my teammate worked on a conference [paper](https://aisel.aisnet.org/icis2022/is_futureofwork/is_futureofwork/9/) that recap critical disussions around Algorithm Management topic
+- A paper by me and my teammate that recap critical discussions around the Algorithm Management topic was published at ICIS 2022 conference “Digitization for the next generation” in Copenhagen, Denmark [paper](https://aisel.aisnet.org/icis2022/is_futureofwork/is_futureofwork/9/)